304 North Cardinal St.

 Tomato plants are typically fed throughout the growing season with either a slow-release granular tomato fertilizer or a water-soluble tomato fertilizer.
 The granular fertilizers typically last for a month or two while liquid formulations last only a couple of weeks.
 Be sure to follow the application instructions and frequency guidelines listed on the fertilizer of your choice.
 Here are some options for both types of tomato fertilizer:

 Additionally, avoid using fertilizers with high amounts of nitrogen like lawn fertilizer, evergreen fertilizer, and even some all-purpose fertilizer mixes.
 High amounts of nitrogen can lead to large tomato plants with lots of foliage but very few tomatoes.
-It can also occasionally exacerbate Blossom End Rot.
+It can also occasionally exacerbate rot.

 As tomatoes ripen on the vine they become targets for pests and wildlife.
 This includes everything from slugs, snails, and ants to birds, rabbits, and even deer.